alwinpaul111/Retail-Intelligence-Platform/README.md

-This is computed programmatically in `train_model.py` (and reproducible as a genuine Postgres function in `estimate_inventory_uplift_profit()`), not hand-typed — swap in your real margin assumptions and it re-derives the number.
-It's also live at [`/insights/latest`](https://retail-intelligence-platform-w2s3.onrender.com/insights/latest) on the deployed API.
+This is computed programmatically in `train_model.py` (and reproducible as a genuine Postgres function in `estimate_inventory_uplift_profit()`), not hand-typed — swap in your real margin assumptions and it re-derives the number It's also live at [`/insights/latest`](https://retail-intelligence-platform-w2s3.onrender.com/insights/latest) on the deployed API.